All Episodes

 I asked a very loving, kind question and was rejected and cursed at.

-And I said, It's been two or three weeks.
+And I said, it's been two or three weeks.

 How can we judge him?

-I actually think I actually think it's been a pretty phenomenal period of time.
+I actually think it's been a pretty phenomenal period of time.

-I won't go through the list of accomplishments again because I I don't want to repeat myself, but I think it's been great.
+I won't go through the list of accomplishments again because I don't want to repeat myself, but I think it's been great.

-A lot of this is what we call astroturf, and these organizers, some of them are paid to be there.
+And these organizers, some of them are paid to be there.

-It's this is now what you're going to see the entire four to eight years of a Trump presidency.
+This is now what you're going to see the entire four to eight years of a Trump presidency.

 It's not going to go away.

-I I talked to friends of mine that do work in the White House.
+I talked to friends of mine that do work in the White House.

-I said it's not going away.
+I said, it's not going away.

-And if if people want to disrupt a town hall with a congressman or a senator that is graciously trying to reach out and serve his constituents, well, that means the people that really deserve the service don't get what what we hired these people for.
+And if people want to disrupt a town hall with a congressman or a senator that is graciously trying to reach out and serve his constituents, well, that means the people that really deserve the service don't get what we hired these people for.

-You know, it's it's just typical.
+You know, it's just typical.

 The left does not really believe in diversity because they don't like or can't stand a conservative.

-Oh my God, that's like, you know, look at all the names that Tim Scott was called and he read on the Senate floor last week.
+And God forbid if you're a woman and a conservative and pro-life, and God forbid if you're a black American and you're conservative, oh my God, that's like, you know, look at all the names that Tim Scott was called and he read on the Senate floor last week.

-It's it's pretty brutal.
+It's pretty brutal.

-They're vicious, they're mean, they're cruel, and we have to just move.
+And we have to just move.

 These are the big problems we've got to focus on.

-Let not your heart be trouble.
+Anyway, I appreciate, Chris, let not your heart be troubled.

 I know it's frustrating.

-Uh all right, let's get to our phones.
+All right, let's get to our phones.

-Uh let us say hi to Jonathan in Henderson, Texas.
+Let us say hi to Jonathan in Henderson, Texas.

 Jonathan, hi, how are you?